adaptris/interlok-docs-legacy/pages/developer/developer-annotations.md

 </add-metadata-service>
 ```

-{% include warning.html content="Your XStreamAlias may render as an XML Element; so it needs to well formed (e.g. don't start with a number; or special characters etc." %}
+{% include warning.html content="Your XStreamAlias may render as an XML Element; it needs to be well formed (e.g. don't start with a number; or special characters etc.)." %}

 ### @GenerateBeanInfo ###